YouTube Channel Search Scraper avatar

 Share

-🔎 YouTube channel search scraper for keyword discovery
+🔎 YouTube channel search scraper for creator discovery

-YouTube Channel Search Scraper finds public YouTube channels from search keywords and exports one clean row per discovered channel.
-Add keywords such as coffee roasting, indie game dev, or your niche, then get channel IDs, handles, subscriber counts, video counts, descriptions, source-video evidence, public links, and scrape metadata.
+YouTube Channel Search Scraper finds public YouTube channels from search keywords or YouTube search URLs and exports one clean row per discovered channel.
+Add keywords such as coffee roasting, paste existing /results URLs, or upload a niche list, then get channel IDs, handles, subscriber counts, video counts, descriptions, source-video evidence, and public profile links.

-For a small first run, keep the prefilled coffee roasting keyword and the default limit of 25 channels.
+For a representative first run, keep the prefilled keywords and search URL.
 The Actor searches YouTube results, checks the channel filter when selected, enriches channels from their public About pages, and saves accepted channels to the dataset during the run.

 ✅ What this Actor does

-- Accepts typed keywords, pasted keyword lists, and uploaded TXT or CSV files.
+• Accepts typed keywords, pasted keyword lists, uploaded TXT or CSV files, and saved YouTube /results URLs.

 📦 Data you can export